 There are several types of divorce available in Texas courts.
 First, you’ll need to know whether you’re pursuing a contested or uncontested divorce.
 If you and your ex-partner have agreed on the terms of your divorce and that your marriage should end, you’ll be able to proceed with an uncontested divorce.
 If there are issues that you disagree on—or one party won’t accept that the marriage is over—your only option is a contested divorce.

 You will also need to decide whether you want to file for fault or no-fault divorce.
-If you seek an uncontested divorce, you’ll also have to go with a no-fault divorce.
-Those who file a no-fault divorce are essentially agreeing that the marriage cannot be saved, while an individual who requests a fault-based divorce claims that the actions of the other party are the reason for the split.
+Those who file a no-fault divorce are essentially agreeing that the marriage cannot be saved, while an individual who requests a fault-based divorce claims that the actions of one of the parties is the reason for the split.
 You can seek a fault-based divorce for several reasons in Texas:

 • One year or more of abandonment